Minnesota State Administrator Hiring Procedures

 - EAA reviews NOV against approved position description and makes changes as needed and provides revised NOV to Hiring Manager.

-- EAA reviews AA Recruitment Plan for completeness, diversity of committee, clarity and timeliness upon approval, EAA notifies Human Resources once both the NOV and Recruitment Plan are approved.
+- EAA reviews AA Recruitment Plan for completeness, clarity and timeliness and upon approval, EAA notifies Human Resources once both the NOV and Recruitment Plan are approved.

 - Human Resources posts the position on NEOGOV, AA websites and places one ad paid for by Academic Affairs.